someguynamedjosh/explainer-utils/README.md

   particularly cumbersome on my keyboard)
 - If working with python scripts:
   - enable `interface` > `display` > `developer extras`
+    - Although note that this will clog up the 'custom properties' panel with all properties defined by addons that aren't defined in Blender's core c++ codebase.
   - enable `interface` > `display` > `python tooltips`